Jurassic World Evolution 2: Gameplay

 Players need to build various facilities and recruit scientists for research and incubating the prehistoric species.
 The scientists recruited offer different gameplay benefits, but overworked and disgruntled workers will sabotage the park and intentionally let the animals escape.
 To incubate a prehistoric animal, the player must first extract their DNA from their fossils.
 Their DNA can be adjusted to give the animals unique traits, such as resilience towards a certain kind of disease.
 Players also need to recruit rangers and veterinarians in order to keep the animals happy and healthy.
 To entertain the guests, players can construct different rides such as the Gyrospheres, which can now pass through multiple enclosures and be attacked by prehistoric animals.
 Guests are categorized into different groups with different interests.
 For instance, nature lovers are more keen to see herbivores, while adventurists are more interested in seeing carnivores.
 Amenities such as toilets, gift shops and restaurants also need to be constructed and players can customize them with different modules and decorations in order to meet the needs of different guests.

 Unlike the first game, which is set on the fictional archipelago of Las Cinco Muertas, Evolution 2 is set in the outside world, featuring various biomes such as forests and deserts, with each providing unique challenges for the player while they are designing their parks.
 The maps featured in the game are significantly larger than those in the first game.
 The game features various modes, including a campaign mode which is set between Jurassic World: Fallen Kingdom and Jurassic World Dominion, a "Chaos Theory" mode which revisits key narrative moments in the Park and World trilogies (such as constructing the Jurassic Park facility near San Diego, as seen in The Lost World: Jurassic Park) and the Challenge and Sandbox modes also return.
 Jeff Goldblum and Bryce Dallas Howard return to provide the voice for Ian Malcolm and Claire Dearing respectively.

 Development and release

 Jurassic World Evolution 2 was developed and published by Frontier Developments.
 The game was announced by Goldblum in June 2021 during Summer Game Fest.
 The game's campaign mode is considered canon with the films, taking place between Jurassic World: Fallen Kingdom and Jurassic World Dominion.
 Frontier worked closely with Universal Pictures, ensuring that the game fits into the studio's future plans for the franchise.
 The company was given access to Universal's collection of sound effects and theme music from the films.

 Jurassic World Evolution 2 was released on November 9, 2021, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S. Players who pre-ordered the game received three vehicle skins inspired by The Lost World: Jurassic Park.
 At launch, the Deluxe Upgrade Pack was released and added five new species.
+A port for Nintendo Switch 2, with a subtitle Complete Edition, released on July 30, 2026.